vyomasystems-lab/challenges-tanujsindhwani1992/level1_design2_bug_free/README.md

         dut._log.info(f'Input value Driven = {INPUT}')
 ```

-The assert statement is used for comparing the Sequence Detector's outut to the expected value.
+The assert statement is used for comparing the Sequence Detector's output to the expected value.

 The following error is seen:
 ```